Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 .. hint::
-    If your image doesn't meet the parameters above, we suggest to use :doc:`Mapflow API <../api/processing_api>` / :doc:`QGIS plugin <../api/qgis_mapflow>` which have more capabilities.
+    If your image doesn't meet the params above, we suggest to use :doc:`Mapflow API <../api/processing_api>` / :doc:`QGIS plugin <../api/qgis_mapflow>` which have more capabilities.
 Mapflow supports RGB imagery and also process single-band (panchromatic) imagery, but the AI models are not tuned for such kind of data, so the quality of the result may be worse than expected.

 1.2.
 Specify the area of interest
 """""""""""""""""""""""""""""""""